joe-ldp/Rawalle/README.md

 - Unpause on switch: Unpause or don't unpause when you play an instance
 - Auto-bop: Automatically deletes old worlds when you load up the macro.
 Intend to improve the safety of this feature in the future in regards to accidental activation.

-No longer actively moves worlds, it slows down the macro a lot.
-Use [this world moving macro](https://gist.github.com/Specnr/f7a5450d932a1277fdcd6c141ad7bf6a).

 ## OBS Websocket

 1) Download [Python](https://www.python.org/downloads/)